 Are you thinking of expanding your team and bringing in some fresh faces?
+Understanding the cost of onboarding new employees is important when planning for growth.
 While bringing new talent to the team is a great way to build your business, onboarding is a big job!
 One that takes considerable time, effort, and cost.

 As experienced accountants working closely with numerous business owners, we’ve seen first-hand many underestimate the true investment required for hiring and onboarding procedures.
 In this article, we delve into the core expenses associated with these processes and explore the trust costs of hiring and onboarding employees: